stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Next we retrieve the memory requirements for the vertex buffer:
+Next the memory requirements are retrieved for the new buffer:

 ```java
 var reqs = new VkMemoryRequirements();
 lib.vkGetBufferMemoryRequirements(dev, handle.getValue(), reqs);
 ```

-Which are passed to the allocation service with the specified memory properties:
+Which are passed to the allocation service along with the configured memory properties:

 ```java
 DeviceMemory mem = allocator.allocate(reqs, props);